MountainCleaver/chat-app/README.md

 ﻿# Basic Chat App

-This is a basic Chat App.
+This is a basic Chat App I used to learn node.js and websocket.

-It is still under developmnent.

-I will use this app for learning web sockets using `php`.

-If you want, you can put styles.
-Just clone or download it.
+It uses `ws` websocket library.

+Chat mechanism is working, that part is vibecoded because I tried if websockets will fit in my codebase.